kalessil/phpinspectionsea/docs/security.md

 The extension is not maintained and has been deprecated since PHP 7.1, consider migrating to openssl.

-Nevertheless if you still using mcrypt, Php Inspections (EA Extended) finds issues:
+Nevertheless if you still using mcrypt, Php Inspections (EA Extended) finds several issues:
 * MCRYPT_RIJNDAEL_192 and MCRYPT_RIJNDAEL_256 [are not AES-compliant](https://bugs.php.net/bug.php?id=47125);
 * MCRYPT_RIJNDAEL_256 [is not AES-256](https://paragonie.com/blog/2015/05/if-you-re-typing-word-mcrypt-into-your-code-you-re-doing-it-wrong#title.1.2)